LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 6. Gold products (represented as MntGoldProds).

 * The information received on every customer with regards to their purchases includes: •	Date of birth.
 Marital status.
 Education level, Annual income, Number of children at home (kids and Teens).

+* There were four means through which consumer could make purchase within the store;

+1. Deals purchase (NumDealsPurchases)
+2. Web purchase (NumWebPurchases)
+3. Store purchase (NumStorePurchases)
+4. Catalogue purchase (NumCatalogPurchases)

+* With regards to the marital status of consumers, about 8 of them were identified:
+1. Absurd
+2. YOLO
+3. Alone
+4. Widow
+5. Divorced
+6. Single
+7. Together
+8. Married